-Comparing the full sample results with the results for high market capitalization stocks only reveals interesting differences.
-First, the results are overall stronger for the high-market capitalization stocks than for the full sample.
-Second, the market factor still appears to be the most relevant factor.
-At the same time, however, the effect for the SMB betas as well as for the HML betas increases, both in absolute terms as well as relative to the impact of correlations in signed order flow.
+Comparing the full sample results with the results for high-market capitalization stocks reveals interesting differences.
+Firstly, the results are overall stronger for high-market capitalization stocks than for the full sample.
+Secondly, the differences in loadings on the market factor still appear to be the most relevant driver of variation in pricing error correlations in the cross-section.
+At the same time, however, the effect for differences in SMB betas as well as for differences in HML betas increases, both in absolute terms as well as relative to the impact of correlations in signed order flow.
 These results alleviate the concern that my results are driven by small, irregularly traded stocks.
 In contrast, they appear to be driven by large, regularly traded stocks.

 In the third column, I add controls for the differences in midquote prices on the previous trading day as well as the for the 5-minute return volatilities of stocks i and j.
 In addition, I add linear and nonlinear characteristic controls in column 4, following the specifications of Antón and Polk (2014).
-Overall, adding these controls leaves the results unchanged for both the full sample and for high market capitalization stocks only.
-If anything, the effect gets stronger once the full set of linear and nonlinear characteristic controls is added.
+Overall, adding these controls leaves the results unchanged for both the full sample as well as for high market capitalization stocks only.
+If anything, the effect appears stronger once the full set of linear and nonlinear characteristic controls is added.

-The literature suggests that different types of traders may be more active in a subset of stocks, dependent on the stocks price as the relative tick size decreases in the trade price (Weller, 2018; Li and Ye, 2023).
+The literature suggests that different types of traders may be more active in a subset of stocks, dependent on the stocks' price as the relative tick size decreases in the trade price (Weller, 2018; Li and Ye, 2023).
 For instance, Weller (2018) uses the previous stock price as an instrument for the activity of algorithmic and high-frequency traders.
 Suppose market making and liquidity provision are fragmented in the cross-section of stocks, market makers are limited in their risk bearing capacity, face capital constraints (as in Stoll (1978)), and/or are only imperfectly able to trade with each other as in the theoretical model in Section 2.
 Then, one would expect pricing error correlations to be larger among the subset of stocks in which the respective market makers are active.
-If this fragmentation occurs proportional to trading prices, this would be captured by the difference in the midquote prices.
+If this fragmentation occurs along different price levels, this would be captured by the difference in the midquote prices.
 My result that an increase in the difference between the last midquote prices on the previous trading day is associated with a reduction in the correlation in pricing errors is consistent with this intuition.

 Additionally, I include standardized midquote prices rather than the difference in midquote prices in untabulated results.
-I find that an increase in midquote prices of stock pair i,j is associated with a reduction in the pricing error correlation for the stock pair.
+I find that an increase in midquote prices of stock pair i, j is associated with a reduction in the pricing error correlation for the stock pair.
 This holds both for the overall sample as well as for high market capitalization stocks only.
 To the extent that the past stock price proxies for algorithmic and high-frequency trading activity, this is consistent with Brogaard, Hendershott, and Riordan (2014) and Hendershott, Jones, and Menkveld (2011) who document that high-frequency trading is associated with an improvement in liquidity and price efficiency.